-- Insulin requirements may change significantly in diseases of the adrenal, pituitary, or thyroid glands and in the presence of renal or hepatic impairment. - Insulin requirements may be increased during illness or emotional disturbances. - Care is also necessary during excessive exercise.
-Hypoglycemia caused by metabolic effects and increased insulin absorption is the usual response, but hyperglycemia may sometimes occur.
-Adjustment of insulin dosage may also be necessary if patients change their level of physical activity or change their usual diet. - The use of insulin necessitates monitoring of therapy, such as the testing of blood or urine for glucose concentrations and the urine for ketones, by the patient. - Local reactions, characterised hypersensitivity may produce urticaria, angioedema and very rarely anaphylactic reactions.
-If continued therapy with insulin is essential, hypersensitization procedures may need to be performed. - -Transferring a patient to another type or brand of insulin should be done under strict medical supervision.
-Changes in strength, brand (manufacturer), type (soluble, isophane, mixture), species (animal, human, human insulin analogue), and/or method of manufacture (recombinant DNA versus animal-source insulin) may result in the need for a change in dosage. - -Some patients taking human insulin may require a change in dosage from that used with animal-source insulins.
+- Insulin requirements may change significantly in diseases of the adrenal, pituitary or thyroid glands and in the presence of renal or hepatic impairment. - Insulin requirements may be increased during illness or emotional disturbances. - Care is also necessary during excessive exercise.
+Hypoglycemia caused by metabolic effects and increased insulin absorption is the usual response, but hyperglycemia may sometimes occur. - Adjustment of insulin dosage may also be necessary if patients change their level of physical activity or change their usual diet. - The use of insulin necessitates monitoring of therapy, such as the testing of blood or urine for glucose concentrations and the urine for ketones, by the patient. - Local reactions, characterized hypersensitivity may produce urticaria, angioedema and very rarely anaphylactic reactions.
+If continued therapy with insulin is essential, hypersensitization procedures may need to be performed. - -May cause formation of antibodies but titers would be lower than those of purified animal insulin. - -The use of dosages which are inadequate or discontinuation of treatment, especially in insulin-dependent diabetics, may lead to hyperglycaemia and diabetic ketoacidosis; conditions which are potentially lethal.

+- -Transferring a patient to another type or brand of insulin should be done under strict medical supervision.
+Changes in strength, brand (manufacturer), type (soluble, isophane, mixture), species (animal, human, human insulin analogue), and/or method of manufacture (recombinant DNA versus animalsource insulin) may result in the need for a change in dosage. - -Some patients taking human insulin may require a change in dosage from that used with animal-source insulins.
 If an adjustment is needed, it may occur with the first dose or during the first several weeks or months. - -A few patients who experienced hypoglycaemic reactions after transfer to human insulin have reported that the early warning symptoms were less pronounced or different from those experienced with their previous animal insulin.
-Patients whose blood glucose is greatly improved, e.g., by intensified insulin therapy, may lose some or all the warning symptoms of hypoglycaemia and should be advised accordingly.
+Patients whose blood glucose is greatly improved, e.g. by intensified insulin therapy, may lose some or all of the warning symptoms of hypoglycaemia and should be advised accordingly.
 Other conditions which may make the early warning symptoms of hypoglycaemia different or less pronounced include long duration of diabetes, diabetic nerve disease, or medications such as beta blockers.
-Uncorrected hypoglycaemic and hyperglycaemic reactions can cause loss of consciousness, coma, or death.
+Uncorrected hypoglycaemic and hyperglycaemic reactions can cause loss of consciousness, coma or death. - -Patients must be instructed to perform continuous rotation of the injection site to reduce the risk of developing lipodystrophy and cutaneous amyloidosis.
+There is a potential risk of delayed insulin absorption and worsened glycaemic control following insulin injections at sites with these reactions.
+A sudden change in the injection site to an unaffected area has been reported to result in hypoglycaemia.
+Blood glucose monitoring is recommended after the change in the injection site, and dose adjustment of antidiabetic medications may be considered.